Jazz Set Up

 Jazz can only access your mainframe in the same way as a COBOL application programmer using TSO: it has no special privileges or its own LPAR, and NOTHING is installed on the mainframe except for the minor subprograms described in Compile Support Subprograms.
 Our expectation is that you configure z/OS access only to your test environment (batch and CICS), continuing to follow the same procedures for promoting developed programs from test to production as you do now, and using the same software tools as you would when you’re writing programs manually.

-Jazz is at an early stage and we expect errors and missing features.
 Let us know of any problems you find, and suggestions for improvement.

 Trouble-Shooting Installation